I’ve seen people say, NO! Coaches need to STOP making players “pay” for their mistakes.

 I do understand that softball is “just a game.”

-I also agree that “it’s okay to make mistakes” HOWEVER, don’t instill players the idea that consequences are “unfair!!!”
+I also agree that “it’s okay to make mistakes” HOWEVER, lets not instill the idea that consequences are “unfair!!!”
 Consequences are a REAL part of life.

-No matter what, you or your teammates pay, in some way or another, for mistakes made.
+No matter what, you or your teammates “pay,” in some way or another, for mistakes that are made.
+That’s NOT a bad thing.
+It’s how we GROW!

-It’s not the mistake that matters most, but what you do in response to it.
+Remember, it’s not the mistake that matters most.
+What you do in response to it is far more significant!
 Can you overcome mistakes and turn them into non-issues?

-- feel it’s like it’s “unfair” to have to “pay for” the mistake they made
+- feeling it’s like it’s “unfair” to have to deal with consequences of their actions and choices

 Why rob your child, or the kids you coach, of that?